Dynamic Painting

 How Professional Painters Prevent These Problems

-A proper preparation workflow includes:
+A proper prep workflow includes

 • Surface inspection